PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 Documentation: How-to use `Sphinx-Needs NeedFlow`_.
 The code been expected and generated is for `plantuml`_.
+You can configure the visiual repsentation of needs elements in  needflow with `needs-types`_.
+Needflow expects to get plantuml `deployment-diagram`_ elements as representation.

 .. example:: How-to use a NeedFlow.